ericrogler/Green-Book/Z004_Management_General_Teaching.md

 ### **Everyday Management Rules**

-There are rules you should follow with every management style:
+There are rules (more like "guidelines") you should follow with every management style:

 - **It must be legal for you to do.**
 - Human behavior is surprisingly diverse, which means racing to conclusions may harm more than help.